ADRA joins humanitarian alliance

 The CEOs of the charities believe that through this new single fundraising entity more money can be raised from the Australian public more quickly, so that there can be a rapid distribution of funds allocated to where the money is most needed.
 This will save more lives and can enable the quicker and more efficient rebuilding of communities.

-“We at ADRA, are very pleased to join the Emergency Action Alliance as one of the founding members,” said Denison Grellmann, CEO of ADRA Australia and New Zealand, on Friday.
+“We at ADRA, are very pleased to join the Emergency Action Alliance as one of the founding members,” said Denison Grellmann, CEO of ADRA Australia, on Friday.